iGEM-HUST-China/HUST-China-2025/wiki/description.md

 {% include figure2.html images=page.images02 %}

-In most moisturizing products on the market, squalene and its hydrogenated derivative, squalane, are universally employed to enhance the spreadability, sensory feel and absorption of creams and lotions, thereby markedly improving the moisturizing experience.
-As the beauty market continues to expand, demand for squalene is increasing rapidly, and its pivotal role in formulations is becoming ever more evident.
+In most moisturizing products on the market, squalane are universally employed to enhance the spreadability, sensory feel and absorption of creams and lotions, thereby markedly improving the moisturizing experience.
+As the beauty market continues to expand, demand for squalane is increasing rapidly, and its pivotal role in formulations is becoming ever more evident.

-Thus, squalene has become an indispensable foundational component underpinning the entire category of moisturizing products, and innovations aimed at efficient, economical and stable production processes are emerging as key drivers of advancement in the cosmetics industry.

-## Do you know the secret behind how squalene is obtained? ——The Brutal Extraction Methods and the Unsustainable Reality

-### Brutal Animal-Based Extraction Methods
+Behind this huge market lies the ever-increasing demand for squalane and its sole precursor – **squalene**.

+## The Foundation and Hidden Cost: The Squalene Supply Dilemma
+{% include figure.html image="https://static.igem.wiki/teams/5569/description/zongshu.webp" caption="Figure 2.
+Squalene" %}
+However, the foundation supporting this "beauty" faces an unsustainable and harsh reality.
+Currently, commercial squalene primarily comes from the following three sources, each with severe challenges.

+### 1. Shark Liver Oil Extraction: An Ecological Catastrophe

 Prior to 1988, virtually all squalene worldwide was sourced from shark liver oil.
-To obtain this raw material, fishermen would discard the remainder of the shark carcass after removing the liver; this highly controversial practice is akin to shark livering.

 An investigation report by the marine conservation organization Bloom <sup>4</sup> further revealed the scale of this industry: more than one quarter—over fifty species—of shark populations have been overfished for commercial purposes; each year approximately 2.7 million sharks are captured and killed for their livers; in 2012, the global demand for shark liver oil was estimated at about 2,200 tonnes, 90 % of which was used in the cosmetics industry.
 On this basis, producing a single tonne of squalene requires roughly 3,000 sharks.
 This startling figure underscores squalene’s indispensable status within the cosmetics sector and highlights the long‑standing dependence of its supply chain on marine ecosystems.

 {% include figure.html image="https://static.igem.wiki/teams/5569/description/shark-bg-1.webp" caption="Figure 5.
 Global status and ecological impact of shark hunting for the squalene industry." %}

-### Efforts to Find Alternative Sources
+### 2.Efforts to Find Alternative Sources

 As global consensus on biodiversity conservation has grown, many countries have adopted policies to tighten management of fishery resources.
 Our Human Practice field work has revealed that coastal regions have implemented more stringent bans and catch limits on deep-sea fish and sharks, along with seasonal fishing moratoria and quota systems.
 This regulatory environment has begun to reshape the sourcing structure for squalene: plant-derived sources now predominate, and microbial sources are also emerging.
 Worldwide, numerous research teams and companies are striving to reduce dependence on animal-derived squalene, developing alternative pathways from olive oil by-products, rice bran, amaranth seeds and sugarcane molasses.
 Nonetheless, a series of critical bottlenecks still needs to be overcome to realise these alternatives.

 {% include figure.html image="https://static.igem.wiki/teams/5569/description/squalene-source-1.webp" caption="Figure 6.
 Global squalene sources" %}

-### Complex Plant‑Based Extraction Processes
+#### 2.1 Plant-Based Extraction: An Inefficient Alternative

 Although plant‑derived squalene has become the predominant alternative source, its extraction is hampered by significant technical and economic bottlenecks.
 Taking olive oil as an example, squalene coexists with numerous unsaponifiable compounds of similar physical properties; achieving a high‑purity product requires multiple deep purification steps—saponification, washing, refining and molecular distillation under stringent conditions—<sup>5</sup>.
 These operations are complex, demand sophisticated equipment and yield low product output, which keeps production costs elevated.